Sharing the Road with Motorcycles: Safety Rules, Right of Way & Lane SplittingUpdated Nov. 20, 2020

 Always be courteous, watch out for danger and remember that your “fender-bender” could be a motorcyclist’s life-threatening or fatal accident.

-The term “lane splitting” describes a situation in which one vehicle drives alongside another vehicle, or passes a vehicle in the same lane, by travelling along the white lines which separate two rows of traffic.
+The term “lane splitting” describes a situation in which one vehicle drives alongside another vehicle, or passes a vehicle in the same lane, by traveling along the white lines which separate two rows of traffic.
 Motorcyclists and bicyclists are frequently guilty of lane splitting.
-Only in California has lane splitting been legalized.
+Only in California has lane-splitting been legalized.
 Lane splitting is illegal is some states but in most, it simply is not mentioned in state law.